Vaisah/stego/README.md

-# Stego Analyzer Docker & WSL Setup Guide
+# Stego Analyzer Docker & WSL Setup Guide.

 This guide walks you through configuring Docker with Windows Subsystem for Linux (WSL) to build and run the StegoApp (steganography analysis) in a reproducible, cross‑platform environment.